Eryadu/Java_feb_2025/src/studyMaterial/Collection/md/arrayList.md

-## ArrayList is one of Java's most commonly used collection classes, providing a resizable array implementation of the
+## ArrayList is one of Java's most commonly used collection classes, or it is a data Structure, providing a resizable
-   List interface.
+   array implementation of the List interface.
+##  ArrayList is the most widely used implementation of the List interface.
+Some of the salient features of an ArrayList are:
+   1. Elements are stored in the order of insertion.
+   2. It allows the storage of duplicate elements.
+   3. ArrayList also supports null elements.

 1. Key Features

 ✔ Dynamic resizing   - Grows automatically when full
 ✔ Fast random access - O(1) time for get(index) and set(index)
 ✔ Ordered collection - Maintains insertion order
 ✔ Permits duplicates and nulls